 |The Corporation of London:

 St Stephen Walbrook is located at the geographical heart of the City of London and is the Parish Church for Mansion House, the home of The Lord Mayor of London.
 Each Lord Mayor is invited to be invested as an Honorary Churchwarden of St Stephen Walbrook and is also invited to a Thanksgiving Service for the Mayoralty, where thanks are offered to God for the work of The Lord Mayor and work undertaken with the City Livery Companies and Ward Clubs.
 In addition, St Stephen Walbrook liaises with the Corporation of London in relation to its place as a hub of culture, history and green space in the City for residents, workers, and visitors.
+St Stephen features in ‘Art of Faith’, a City Walk which enables walkers to discover contemporary works of art in the City’s historic churches, including work by Henry Moore, Damien Hirst and Jacob Epstein.

 |The Diocese of London: